What’s Kesgrave Hall like?

-WHAT’S THE SCOOP?
-This relaxed four-star hotel, just outside Ipswich, is housed in a Grade II Listed Georgian mansion.
-Kesgrave Hall has been part of the Milsom Hotels group since 2008 but during its lifetime, the building has also been a family home, a school, a wartime officers’ mess and a shooting lodge.
-One of the best things about Kesgrave Hall is its laid-back approach.
-Whether you’re suited and booted or in shorts and flip-flops, you’ll fit right in – and the informal approach extends to dining, too.
+This relaxed 4* hotel, just outside Ipswich, is housed in a Grade II Listed Georgian mansion.
+Kesgrave Hall has been part of the Milsom Hotels group since 2008 but over the years, the building has been a school, a wartime officers’ mess and a shooting lodge.

-ARE MUDDY PAWS WELCOME?
-Oh yes.
-Pets are allowed in many of the hotel’s 23 bedrooms but in my opinion, the best ones for dog owners are the Deluxe courtyard rooms close to the main lawn.
+Extremely.
+Pets are allowed in many of the 23 bedrooms but the best ones for dog owners are the Deluxe courtyard rooms, near the lawn.
 Up to two dogs can stay at a time and there are no restrictions on size.

-The room was fantastically kitted out with Sky TV and complimentary Suffolk magazines, as well as posh tea and coffee-making facilities (think cafetieres with freshly-ground coffee, artisan biscuits and ginger beer).
-The large bathroom was equally impressive with a modern rolltop tub and separate rainforest shower, not to mention luxurious Aromatherapy Associates toiletries.
+The room was kitted out with Sky TV, Suffolk magazines and posh tea and coffee-making facilities (think cafetieres and artisan biscuits).
+The large bathroom was equally impressive with a rolltop tub and separate rainforest shower, plus luxurious Aromatherapy Associates toiletries.

-HOW ARE THE SCOOBY SNACKS?
 Amazing.
-The brasserie menu is extensive and packed with traditional dishes that have been given a contemporary, upmarket twist.
-It really champions local produce too, so alongside burgers, steaks and fish and chips, you can enjoy beef brisket from the Dedham Vale or chicken from nearby Sutton Hoo.
+The brasserie menu is packed with traditional dishes that have been given a contemporary, upmarket twist.
+The hotel champions local produce too, so you can enjoy beef brisket from the Dedham Vale or chicken from nearby Sutton Hoo.

-The sea bream (£15.50) was a big hit with my friend and I was thrilled to see some imaginative veggie options on the menu.
-The pour-your-own mushroom soup (£7.50) had an element of food theatre, while the flavoursome butternut squash, ricotta and sage cannelloni (£14) was one of the tastiest pasta dishes I have ever had.
-Seriously, my compliments to the chef!
+The sea bream (£15.50) was a hit with my friend and it was great to see imaginative veggie options, too.
+The pour-your-own mushroom soup (£7.50) had an element of food theatre, while the butternut squash, ricotta and sage cannelloni (£14) was one of the tastiest pasta dishes I have ever had.

 The restaurant doesn’t take bookings but hotel guests are always given priority.
-You are also encouraged to write down what you’d like to eat on a little notepad, which is then handed to staff and cooked to order.
-It’s a quirky approach but it makes your meal even more memorable.
+You are encouraged to write your order down on a little notepad, which is then handed to staff and cooked from scratch.
+It’s a quirky approach, but makes your meal even more memorable.

-The hotel is also close to the historic town of Woodbridge, where you can enjoy some lovely walks along the waterfront.
-Take in all the sights on this four-mile walk along the River Deben, as recommended by the AA.
+The hotel is also close to the historic town of Woodbridge, where you can enjoy some lovely waterfront walks.
+Take in all the sights on this four-mile stroll along the River Deben, as recommended by the AA.

 Suffolk also has some great dog-friendly beaches where your pooch can let off some steam.
 The likes of Dunwich and Aldeburgh are all less than an hour from Kesgrave Hall.
 Check out my Ruff Guide to the Suffolk Heritage Coast to read more.

-GET ON THE DOG AND BONE: Rooms at Kesgrave Hall start from £140 per night.
-Look out for special deals such as the Super Sunday offer, where an overnight stay costs £55 per person and includes breakfast and a late checkout.
-For more information or to book, call 01473 333741 or visit the Milsom Hotels website.
+Rooms start from £140 per night.
+Look out for deals such as the Super Sunday offer, where B&B stays cost £55 per person, including late checkout.
+For more information, call 01473 333741 or visit the Milsom Hotels website.